 Academically, Oakland accepts students with a wide range of both abilities and achievement levels.
 More specifically, Oakland is appropriate for students who may be below grade level and in need of remediation, on grade level but struggling, or even above grade level but not achieving to their potential.
 Most of our students are not performing at the same level across subjects, but may excel in one area while being several years behind in another area.
 Individualized academic programs, combined with daily one-to-one instruction and an ungraded curriculum, ensure that each student can be taught at an appropriate level and progress as rapidly as possible.

 Oakland is not a therapeutic school and does not accept children with severe emotional or behavioral disorders.

-Please contact Admissions for tuition information for both the six-week and year-round programs.
+Please contact Admissions for tuition information for both the five-week and year-round programs.

 Please note that school tuition and fees may be tax-deductible as medical expenses.
 Children who have been diagnosed as having a specific learning disability may qualify for deductions under federal income tax regulations.

 The admissions process involves the following steps:

 We are happy to arrange for prospective parents to speak with parents of current or former students.